NikkelM/Hades-II-CosmeticsAPI/README.md

 You can find the list under [`./src/Scripts/Utils.lua`, `mod.KnownExtraDecorBaseAnimations`](https://github.com/NikkelM/Hades-II-CosmeticsAPI/blob/main/src/Scripts/Utils.lua).

-New file paths have the format `CosmeticId = "FilePath"`.
-You can most often get the FilePath from the `Game/Obstacles/Crossroads.sjson` file.
+You can most often get the `SetAnimationValue` from the `Game/Obstacles/Crossroads.sjson` file.
 Most obstacles in this file are named `"Crossroads<Cosmetic name without "Cosmetic_" prefix>01"`.
-The filepath we need is the `Thing.Graphic` of the obstacle, *NOT* the obstacle name itself.
+The `SetAnimationValue` we need is the `Thing.Graphic` of the obstacle, *NOT* the obstacle name itself.

+Some cosmetics may require additional overrides to work correctly with modded cosmetics, you can add them there as well.
+This is e.g. the case if the vanilla cosmetic defines `ActivateIds`, which would all get set to the new `SetAnimationValue` if no separate `SetAnimationIds` table is provided